sharktacos/OpenColorIO-configs/docs/gamut.md

 ## Pixel Healing

 Let's have a look at the Gamut Compression node in action in Nuke.
-We begin with some footage with out of gamut colors.
+We begin with some footage with colors that are out of gamut.

 ![blue](img/bluebar1.png)